ankorstore/yokai-contrib/fxgcppubsub/README.md

 ## Subscribe

-This module provides a high level [Subscriber](subscriber.go) that you can use to `subscribe` messages from a `subscription`, that you can inject anywhere.
+This module provides a high level [Subscriber](subscriber.go) that you can inject anywhere to `subscribe` messages from a `subscription`.

 If the subscription's `topic` is associated to an `avro` or `protobuf` schema, the subscriber will offer a message from which you can handle the decoding.